zx0223winner/HSDFinder/Readme.md

 > blastp -query species.fasta -db species_database_name -out BLASTP_species.txt -evalue 1e-5 -outfmt 6
 ```

-> Note: Please don't set the -max_target_seqs parameter for the blastp command.
-Leave it at default setting, otherwise the HSDFinder might have the error occurred (missing the gene length information).
-Please follow the FAQ section below to solve the issue: How to prepare the appropriate BLAST input file if error occurs?
+> Note: If the user chose the parameter -max_target_seqs in the blastp command to control the maximum blast hits, the HSDFinder might have the error occurred (missing the gene length information).
+Then, please follow the FAQ section below to solve the issue: How to prepare the appropriate BLAST input file if error occurs?

 *Example of the 12-column input file 1:*
 ```